 “I can’t imagine going to college and not playing a sport,” she said.
 “I’ve been able to travel to Europe, and I’ve been to so many places in America that have just been amazing.
 I think sports have given me a really amazing opportunity to see different parts of the world.”

-In addition to working hard to keep up a 4.00 GPA, she said her professors—particularly Jani Ingram, Professor of analytical and environmental chemistry—were supportive and worked with her volleyball schedule.
+She said that while she was working hard to keep up a 4.00 GPA, her professors—particularly Jani Ingram, Professor of analytical and environmental chemistry—were supportive and worked with her volleyball schedule.

 “I’ve had a lot of great teachers who have been flexible with my traveling,” Stomp said.
 “And taking online classes definitely helped me balance a lot of the workload.
 But other than that I’ve always really cared about school, and my parents have always stressed that volleyball is a gift on top of school and academics will affect me for forever.”